PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 * Cantaloupe
 * Carrots- carrots make a good chew toy
 * Celery
-* Cranberries- are on the safe list, but would dogs eat them?
+* Cranberries- know any dogs who like them?
 * Cucumbers
 * Green beans- cooked green beans are a hit with a lot of dogs
 * Ginger-good for upset digestive systems